 Classic Spinach Dip Ingredients

-–Spinach: You will need 1 10-ounce sized package of frozen chopped spinach that has been cooked, cooled, and squeezed dry.
+Spinach: You will need one 10-ounce sized package of frozen chopped spinach that has been cooked, cooled, and squeezed dry.
 You don’t want that excess liquid to thin down your dip!

-–Mayo: You will need 1 cup of light mayo to help get this dip nice and creamy.
+Mayonnaise: Add in 1 cup of light mayonnaise to help make this dip nice and creamy.

-–Knorr vegetable mix: Use a package of Knorr Vegetable recipe mix to help give us more color and flavor throughout the dip.
+Knorr vegetable mix: Use one 1.4-ounce package of Knorr Vegetable recipe mix to help give us more color and flavor throughout the dip.

-–Water chestnuts: For added crunch, you can use 1 8-ounce can of drained and chopped water chestnuts. this is optional and can be omitted if desired.
+Water chestnuts: For added crunch, you can use one 8-ounce can of drained and chopped water chestnuts.
+This is optional and can be omitted if desired.

-Cover the bowl with plastic wrap and place it into the fridge for 2 or more hours before using it to help the dip thicken.
+Continue to cover the bowl with plastic wrap and place it into the fridge for 2 or more hours before serving it, to help the dip thicken.

-Divide the dip into small serving-sized cups (I bought mine from Dollar Tree) and add in a variety of fresh-cut mixed veggies like celery, carrots, and bell peppers.
-Chips also work really well with this dip so keep some of those close by.
+Once the dip has had time to chill, divide the dip into small serving-sized cups (I bought mine from Dollar Tree) and add in a variety of fresh-cut mixed veggies like celery, carrots, and bell peppers.
+Chips also work well with this dip so keep some of those close by.
 I wouldn’t recommend adding them to the veggie cups because prolonged exposure to the dip will make the chips turn soggy.

 EASY APPETIZER!
 VEGGIE CUPS W/ SPINACH DIP

-- 1 package (10 oz.) frozen chopped spinach, cooked, cooled and squeezed dry
+- 10 oz Frozen chopped spinach, cooked, cooled and squeezed dry

-- 1 container (16 oz.) sour cream or nonfat plain Greek yogurt
+- 16 oz Sour cream or nonfat plain Greek yogurt

-- 1 can (8 oz.) water chestnuts, drained and chopped (optional)
+- 8 oz Can of water chestnuts drained and chopped (optional)

-- To make this dip simply take the spinach, sour cream, mayo, knorr veggie packet, water chestnuts, and green onions (if using) and combine well in a large bowl until nice and creamy smooth.
+- Assemble dip: To make this dip simply take the spinach, sour cream, mayo, Knorr veggie packet, water chestnuts, and green onions (if using) and combine well in a large bowl until nice and creamy smooth.

-- Divide the dip into small serving-sized cups (I bought mine from Dollar Tree) and add in a variety of fresh-cut mixed veggies like celery, carrots, and bell peppers.
-Chips also work really well with this dip so keep some of those close by.
-I wouldn’t recommend adding them to the veggie cups because prolonged exposure to the dip will make the chips turn soggy.
+- Serve: Divide the dip into small serving-sized cups (I bought mine from Dollar Tree) and add in a variety of fresh-cut mixed veggies like celery, carrots, and bell peppers.
+Serve veggie cups with dip immediately and enjoy!

 Can I use fresh spinach instead of frozen for spinach dip?

-Yes, if desired you can use 1 1/2 pounds of fresh spinach leaves instead of frozen.
-I recommend sauteeing them in a large skillet on the stove until wilted and then allowing them to cool before using.
+Yes, if desired you can use 1 ½ pounds of fresh spinach leaves instead of frozen.
+I recommend sautéing them in a large skillet on the stove until wilted and then allowing them to cool before using.